The Death of Jean DeWolff: Venom

 The Amazing Spider-Man #300 (May 1988) reveals that Daily Globe journalist Eddie Brock wrote an exposé of the man who claimed to be the Sin-Eater, Emil Gregg.
 The revelation of Stan Carter being the real Sin-Eater led to Brock being fired and losing his wife.
 An angry Brock blames Spider-Man for the derailing of his career and life, the catalyst which resulted in his becoming the super-villain Venom.
-This story, written by David Michelinie, includes the retcon that Gregg's claim to be the Sin-Eater was publicly revealed via a newspaper story by Eddie Brock, instead of by Gregg's confession to the police.
+This story, written by David Michelinie, includes the retcon that Gregg's claim to be the Sin-Eater was publicly revealed via a newspaper story by Brock, instead of by Gregg's confession to the police.

 Other versions

+Ultimate Marvel

 The Ultimate Marvel version of Jean DeWolff (Jeanne DeWolfe) died in Ultimate Spider-Man Annual #2 by Brian Michael Bendis and Mark Brooks.
 She was shot by the Punisher (who has a similar modus operandi to the Sin-Eater, but is usually shown as a protagonist) for being corrupt.